 It is important for patients and families to know that anyone can make a referral to hospice.
-Experts say that patients who receive care for 30-60 days benefit substantially over those who enter hospice during the final days or hours of life.
+Studies show that patients who receive care early benefit substantially more than those who enter hospice during the final days or hours of life.

 - Frequent hospitalizations